After Saudi, Kuwait expels Lebanese diplomat over Yemen war row | DW | 30.10.2021

 Riyadh said it was "insulted" by comments, which only came to light this week after a video clip was widely shared on social media.

-Saudi Arabia has led a military intervention against Iran-backed Houthi rebels in Yemen, in support of an internationally recognized government.
+Saudi Arabia has led a military intervention against Iran-backed Houthi rebels in Yemen since 2015, in support of an internationally recognized government.

 Lebanese Prime Minister Najib Mikati had earlier sought to reduce tensions by saying Kordahi's remarks did not reflect the Lebanese government's position, adding that they were "personal" remarks made prior to his appointment.